 Things to KNOW before you GO!

-What to wear/What not to wear
+What to wear/What not to wear in Nador

 Mostly an Arabic – Muslim community – dress appropriately, we strongly suggest capris or pants (cover your knees/dresses that are longer/cover your shoulders (try not to have them exposed) just being respectful of their culture and tradition.
 If you just make an effort it makes us all better Ambassadors.